International-Data-Spaces-Association/IDSA-Rulebook/105_Policies.md

 - **Obligations:** Required actions or checks that a participant must perform (for example, logging, periodic revalidation, or notification), often with accompanying deadlines and verifiable evidence.

-- **Permissions:** Explicitly allowed actions that define the scope of permitted processing or sharing (for example, "aggregate-only analytics allowed"), which define the positive authorization space for consumers.
+- **Permissions:** Explicitly allowed actions that define the scope of permitted processing or sharing (for example, "aggregate-only analytics allowed"), which define the positive authorisation space for consumers.

 Constraints expressing a rule can be combined into more complex rules, which then form the applicable policy.
 For example, a data space participant may only allow access to